get-convex/workflow/README.md

   around within the the workflow.
 - The workflow body is internally a mutation, with each step's return value read from the database on each subsequent step.
-As a result, the limits for a mutation apply and limit the number and size of steps you can perform to 16MiB (including the workflow state overhead).
+As a result, the limits for a mutation apply and limit the number and size of steps you can perform (including the workflow state overhead).
+There is currently an 8MiB limit imposed on the journal size, to stay well within the mutation bounds.
 See more about mutation limits here: https://docs.convex.dev/production/state/limits#transactions
 - We currently do not collect backtraces from within function calls from workflows.